FilipKopecky/checkit-ui/README.md

 | VITE_AUTHENTICATION_SERVER | URL address of the authentication server |
 | VITE_SERVER                | URL address of CheckIt back-end          |

-After setting these variables you can run the previously mentioned scripts.

 ### Secure connection problem
 If the authentication server requires a secure connection (HTTPS) for establishing a connection, you need to set up a reverse proxy with an SSL certificate.